On a class of Sobolev tests for symmetry of directions, their detection thresholds, and asymptotic powers: Introduction

 \section{Introduction}

+Directional statistics involve observations such as directions (unit vectors), axes (lines through the origin), rotations, etc., with values on manifolds---not, as in classical multivariate statistical analysis, unrestricted $\mathbb{R}^d$-valued vectors.
+Directional data can be found in a variety of fields, including astronomy \citep[e.g.,][]{Marinucci2008}, medicine \citep[e.g.,][]{Vuollo2016}, genetics \citep[e.g.,][]{Dortet-Bernadet2008}, to cite only a few.
+Directional data are often represented as points on the unit hypersphere~$ \mathcal{S}^{d-1}:= \{\xb \in \mathbb{R}^d: \|\xb \|^2 := \xb\pr \xb =1\}$ of $\mathbb{R}^d$.
+The survey in \cite{Pewsey2021} reviews recent advances in directional statistics.

-The present paper deals with one of the oldest problems in multivariate statistics, namely the problem of testing isotropy or, equivalently, of testing uniformity on the unit hypersphere~$\mathcal{S}^{p-1}:= \{ \xb \in \R^p: \|\xb\|^2=\xb'\xb=1 \}$ of~$\R^p$, for $p\geq2$.
-This problem, that can be traced back to \cite{Bernoulli1735}, is one of the most fundamental problems in directional statistics and is still much considered nowadays.
-To cite only a few recent works, tests of uniformity in the context of noisy data were studied in \cite{Lacour2014} and \cite{Kim2016}.
+An important problem within directional statistics is the problem of testing uniformity on the unit hypersphere~$\mathcal{S}^{d-1}$.
+Testing isotropy is one of the oldest problems in multivariate statistics and can be traced back to \cite{Bernoulli1735}.
+It is a fundamental problem that is still much considered nowadays.
+To cite only a few recent works, uniformity tests were studied in the context of noisy data in \cite{Lacour2014} and \cite{Kim2016}.
 Tests in the high-dimensional context were considered in \cite{Cai2012}, \cite{Cai2013}, and \cite{Cutting2017}.
-Projection-based tests were proposed in \cite{Cuesta-Albertos2009} and \cite{Garcia-Portugues2020b}.
-Uniformity tests were used in \cite{Garcia-Portugues2020} to construct tests for rotational symmetry.
-Inference for location in the vicinity of the uniformity case was considered in \cite{Paindaveine2017,Paindaveine2020a}.
-We refer to \cite{Garcia-Portugues2020a} for a recent review of uniformity tests.\\
+Projection-based tests were proposed in \cite{Cuesta-Albertos2009} and \cite{Garcia-Portugues2020b}. \emph{Sobolev tests} for the problem have been proposed in \cite{Beran1968,Beran1969}, \cite{Gine1975}, \cite{Bogdan2002}, and \cite{Jupp2008}.
+We refer to \cite{Garcia-Portugues2020a} for a review of uniformity~tests.

+When uniformity of directions is rejected, practitioners often turn to the most popular models in directional statistics, namely the rotationally symmetric models.
+Rotational symmetry has been extensively adopted as a core assumption for performing inference with directional data.
+A (far from exhaustive) list of references illustrating this is as follows: \cite{Rivest1989}, \cite{Ko1993}, and \cite{Chang2001} considered regression and M-estimation under rotationally symmetric assumptions; \cite{Larsen2002} considered von Mises--Fisher likelihood ratios; \cite{Tsai2007}, \cite{Ley2013}, and \cite{Paindaveine2015} proposed rank tests and estimators for the mode of a rotationally symmetric distribution; \cite{Ley2014} proposed a concept of quantiles for rotationally symmetric distributions; \cite{Paindaveine2017} considered inference for the direction of weak rotationally symmetric signals, whereas \cite{Paindaveine2020a} tackled high-dimensional hypothesis testing in the same framework.
+Tests for rotational symmetry have been proposed, e.g., in \cite{Schach1969}, \cite{Pewsey2002a}, and \cite{Meintanis2019} for the circular case ($d=2$), and in \cite{Jupp1983}, \cite{Ley2017b}, and \cite{Garcia-Portugues2020} for the general case.